 - Has difficulty maintaining a conversation

-The earlier a child’s speech and language problems are identified and treated, the less likely it is that problems will persist or get worse.
-Early speech and language intervention can help children be more successful with reading, writing, schoolwork, and interpersonal relationships.
+The earlier you identify and treat a child’s speech and language problems, the less likely it is that problems will persist or get worse.
+Utilizing early intervention services can help your child succeed in areas such as writing, school work and relationships with others.

 - Articulation Disorder: Trouble saying certain sounds correctly